 Mentor Program Guidelines

 Confidential: All information exchanged between matched pairs for mentoring will be held in strict confidence.
-You application will not be viewable to anyone outside the committee.
+Your application will not be viewable to anyone outside the committee.

 Regular Meetings: You will set up regular times to meet that are to your convenience.
 These can be in person, on the phone or via e-mail/instant message.